Backgrounds Class#

 class API.projectClass.backgroundsClass(parameters, startBackground, allowedNames)#

-For constant only one background parameter is supplied to multi type table.
+For constant backgrounds, only one background parameter is supplied.

-For data an entry in the data table and an optional offset is required
+For data backgrounds, an entry in the data table and an optional offset is required

 For function, the function name is supplied, along with up to five parameters (from the background parameters table) which are then passed to the function to calculate the background.